Louisville’s Roof Replacement Experts

 We get a lot of questions from customers about all aspects of the roofing industry – about cost, timing, materials, insurance claims and so on.
 Here is a list of Frequently Asked Questions and hopefully helpful answers.

-Is there any preparation needed for the installation of a new roof?
+Is there any preparation needed for the installation of a replacement roof?

 During the repair process, your house will be subject to some vibration from hammering.
 You will need to remove any loose hangings on the wall – pictures, paintings, flat screen TV’s etc to avoid damage by falling.

 We cover the drive way and the area surrounding the home using boards and tarps to avoid damage in case of falling parts during the installation.